Illegal immigration to the United States

 Lower costs of transportation, communication and information has facilitated illegal migration.
 Mexican nationals, in particular, have a very low cost of migration and can easily cross the border.
 Even if it requires more than one attempt, they have a very low probability of being detected and then deported once they have entered the country.33

 Several ethnic lobbies support immigration reforms that would allow current undocumented Americans to gain citizenship.
 They may also lobby for special arrangements for their own group.
-The Chairman for the Irish Lobby for Immigration Reform has stated that "the Irish Lobby will push for any special arrangement it can get — 'as will every other ethnic group in the country.'"3738
+The Chairman for the Irish Lobby for Immigration Reform has stated, "the Irish Lobby will push for any special arrangement it can get — 'as will every other ethnic group in the country.'"3738

 The US Department of Homeland Security and some advocacy groups have criticized a program of the government of the state of Yucatán and that of a federal Mexican agency directed to Mexicans migrating to and residing in the United States.
 They claim that the assistance includes advice on how to get across the U.S. border illegally, where to find healthcare, enroll their children in public schools, and send money to Mexico.
 The Mexican federal government also issues identity cards to Mexicans living outside of Mexico.3940